Overview

 Government + research + philanthropy: How cross‐sector partnerships can improve policy decisions and action

 Journal Article Social Policy Report · March 2024 AbstractResearchers often lament that government decision‐makers do not generate or use research evidence.
 People in government often lament that researchers are not responsive to government's needs.
-Yet there is increasing ...
+Yet ...
 Full text CiteLeveraging North Carolina’s Assets to Prevent Child Trauma

 Journal Article North Carolina Medical Journal · September 1, 2023 Adverse childhood experiences increase risk for a range of health problems.
 A statewide summit, “Leveraging North Carolina’s Assets to Prevent Child Trauma,” convened researchers, practitioners, educators, government officials, policymakers, and co ...
 Full text CitePromoting Engaged Scholarship Among Undergraduate University Students